When they cross the vale of tears,

 It does so in the context of a hyper-realistic representation of the fighting in northern Israel during the Yom Kippur war, a representation which would be worthy of comment in itself because of the way it deals with issues such as fraternization, relations between soldiers, or nationalism.

-But its main message, after six episodes, would seem to be to reclaim a story – that of a certain anti-Zionist Israeli left – and to install a myth – that of the Israeli Black Panthers and their ethnicist ideology – as the country’s first social agenda.
+But its main message, after six episodes, would seem to be to reclaim a story - that of a certain anti-Zionist Israeli left - and to peddle a myth - that of the Israeli Black Panthers and their ethnicist ideology - as the country's first social agenda.

 This dichotomy can already be found in the title.
 To begin with, in Israel the series was titled Shaat Neilah, literally closing time but also the end of times.
 A reference to the final verse of the most important Sephardic liturgical chant of Yom Kippur.
 However, in its international version it is named Valley of Tears.
-And it is not innocent either.
-The reference to the Vale of Tears has at least three evident references for almost every ear made to contemporary Jewish culture.
+And this is not an innocent wordplay either.
+The reference to the Vale of Tears carries at least three evident references for almost every ear accustomed to contemporary Jewish culture.
 In the first place, the hymn to the heroism of one of the most well-known psalms.
 Secondly, the famous quote by Marx in his text on the Jewish question about the need to abandon religious illusions by critiquing (=demolishing) the material basis of the vale of tears through which religion represents real social life.

 The synthesis of heroism and self-deception, or the overcoming of it, would be the battle of the Valley of Tears which is how the Israeli media titled the battles against the Syrian army between the Lebanese border and the Golan, which are those described in the series.